ScreaMy7/owasp-mastg/tests-beta/android/MASVS-CODE/MASTG-TEST-0027.md

 ## Overview

 Android enables communication between its components through intents, which serve as messaging objects to request actions from other application components.
-Intents can be explicit, targeting a specific component, or implicit, where the system identifies the suitable component based on the intent's action, data, or category.
-When you declare an internal component, like an Activity, with `android:exported="true"` and link it to an `<intent-filter>`, it becomes available to external applications via implicit intents.
-This can introduce security vulnerabilities if the component handles sensitive tasks or accepts input from the intent without proper validation.
-An attacker might create a malicious app to activate these exported components, potentially altering application behavior or accessing sensitive data.
+Intents can be explicit, targeting a specific component, or implicit, where the system identifies the suitable component based on the intent’s action, data, or category.
+When a component such as an Activity is declared with `android:exported="true"` and includes an `<intent-filter>`with a custom action, it becomes accessible to external applications.
+If an app sends an implicit intent with sensitive data, and that intent can be intercepted by a malicious app, it results in a serious information disclosure vulnerability.
+Static analysis helps detect both the unsafe intent-sending code and the misconfigured exported component.

 ## Steps